Finance & Tax Consultants

 The agency’s AI-driven capabilities include numerous advanced identity-matching techniques and various compliance models, ensuring heightened scrutiny of taxpayer data.
 For property owners, this translates to an environment where claims of deductions must be meticulously substantiated.

-The New Tax Ruling TR 2025/D1: What Homeowners Need to Know
+The New Tax Ruling TR 2026/1: What Homeowners Need to Know

-The recently released TR 2025/D1 has redefined entitlement to tax deductions for holiday homes.
+Taxation Ruling TR 2026/1, finalised by the ATO in May 2026, has redefined entitlement to tax deductions for holiday homes.
 Key points include:

-• Claims for deductions on holding costs (like mortgage interest and property insurance) will be denied if properties are deemed primarily held for personal use.
+• Claims for deductions on holding costs (like mortgage interest and property insurance) will be denied in full if a property is classified as a leisure facility, meaning it is held mainly for the owner’s own recreation rather than genuinely available for rent.

-This new legal framework emphasizes objective criteria, such as actual usage patterns during peak periods, to determine the legitimacy of claims.
-Property owners must now ensure that they maximize rental availability, particularly during high demand periods like school holidays and public holidays, to justify their claims effectively.
+This new legal framework emphasises objective criteria, such as actual usage patterns during peak periods, to determine the legitimacy of claims.
+Property owners must now ensure that they maximise rental availability, particularly during high demand periods like school holidays and public holidays, to justify their claims effectively.

 Red Flags and Audit Triggers: Ensuring Compliance